udp1337/HWIDSpoofer/README.md

 ## 1. Introduction
 This project is a high-privilege Windows kernel driver that modifies the computer's hardware IDs.
+I tested it on Apex Legend protected by EAC for about 2 hours and there were no ban issues(December 22, 2024).

-**Note: The author's Windows version is 22H2**
+**Note: The author's Windows version is 22H2， Nvidia Driver Version:  560.94 **

 [简体中文](README_zh.md) | English